ncusi/HaPy-Bug/code/Documentation/miniatura_protocol.md

   * https://nvd.nist.gov/vuln/detail/CVE-2021-3733

 b) Bug in this python application/library
 Bug in application/library.
-Main functionality is in Python or is intendent for Python/
+Main functionality is in Python or is intended for Python.

 Examples:
  * ansible is a python application